swcarpentry/python-novice-inflammation/_episodes/03-lists.md

 - "Strings are immutable (i.e., the characters in them cannot be changed)."
 ---

-Just as a `for` loop is a way to do operations many times, a list is a way to store many values.
+Similar to a string that can contain many characters, a list is a container that can store many values.
 Unlike NumPy arrays,
 lists are built into the language (so we don't have to load a library to use them).